telefonicaid/fiware-orion/doc/manuals/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

+* The usage of `options` URL parameter in order to include `dateCreated` and/or `dateModified` attributes in NGSIv2 is deprecated in Orion 1.5.0.
+Please use `attrs` URI parameter instead.
 * `/ngsi10` and `/ngsi9` as URL path prefixes are deprecated in Orion 1.2.0.
 Please, use `/v1` and `/v1/registry` instead.
 * `location` metadata to specify entity location is deprecated in Orion 1.1.0.
 The new way